Cost of Living in Nerja.

 I’m breaking down our total costs below.

-COST OF LIVING IN NERJA – SEPTEMBER 2022
+COST OF LIVING IN NERJA – APRIL 2023

 Breaking down some of our costs

-Note: the average apartment in our complex is about 675 Euros (just to give you an idea of what you can pay on average)
+Note: the average apartment in our complex is now about 700 Euros (just to give you an idea of what you can pay on average)

 Wifi.
 Axartel is our service provider.
 We find internet speed average at best (compared to other places we’ve been around the world).
 But they respond quickly when there are issues.